longllim/hello-world/README.md

 # hello-world
-Learning how to use GIT
+Learning how to use GIT.
 Getting caught up with the times and making life easier.